Aravinth-K/nanoGPT/dev_log.md

 * What is the token distribution?
 See byte_distribution.png.
 * What is the difference between GPT and LLaMA?
 LLaMA uses SwiGLU and RMSNorm and RoPE.
 * Are we currently doing the "multiple position" training?
 Yes.
+* Do we need multiple prediciton heads for every layer?
+Maybe.